 Supplier shall comply with the most current export control and sanctions laws, regulations, and orders applicable at the time of the export, re-export, transfer, disclosure or provision of Goods, Software, Technology or Services including, without limitation, the (i) Export Administration Regulations (“EAR”) administered by the Bureau of Industry and Security, U.S. Department of Commerce, 15 C.F.R. parts 730-774; (ii) International Traffic in Arms Regulations (“ITAR”) administered by the Directorate of Defense Trade Controls, U.S. Department of State, 22 C.F.R. parts 120-130; (iii) Foreign Assets Control Regulations and associated Executive Orders administered by the Office of Foreign Assets Control, U.S. Department of the Treasury, 31 C.F.R. parts 500-598; and (iv) laws and regulations of other countries (collectively, “Export Control Laws”).

 QC10 FIRST ARTICLE INSPECTIONS:

-On first part (new part) orders, a detailed first article inspection report is required and shall be compliant to AS9102 requirements.
+On first part (new part) orders, a detailed first article inspection report is required and shall be compliant to AS9102 requirements and produced in Net-Inspect.
 The report must be furnished with first shipment of the product to ORIZON Aerostructures for verification, unless otherwise specified.
-The first article report and the part used should be packaged separately, clearly identified, and shipped with production parts on the first delivery of a new product.
+The first article report and the part used should be packaged separately (when appropriate), clearly identified, and shipped with production parts on the first delivery of a new product.
 ORIZON Aerostructures reserves the right to witness the actual inspection or to require spot checks to verify data.
 The supplier shall notify the applicable ORIZON Aerostructures Purchasing Agent three (3) working days prior to the date on which the parts will be ready for FAI.